Public opinions and social trends, Great Britain: 8 to 19 May 2024

 1. Main points

-We continued to ask about people’s experiences related to increases in the cost of living.
+We also continued to ask about people's experiences of the cost of living.

 Back to table of contents